ABOUT US

 Database Administrator

 Maddy grew up in Evergreen, Colorado and attended college at the University of Montana.
-After graduating, she moved to Jackson in pursuit of outdoor adventure and has now called this valley home for over eight years.
+She moved to Jackson after graduating for "one ski season" and has now called this place home for more than a decade.
 Before joining the Foundation in 2014, Maddy was a lead instructor for Teton Science Schools' field education program where she gained a passion for teaching students about Grand Teton National Park and sharing this special place with people from across the globe.
-In her free time, Maddy enjoys skiing, fly-fishing, gardening, and hiking.
+Her work at the Foundation has deepened her love for this incredible ecosystem, and she is grateful to support its conservation everyday.
+In her free time, Maddy enjoys skiing, mountain biking, and spending time with her family.

 Maddy Johnson